-2.9 Current challenges: Pillar 2 Economic transformation, entrepreneurship, and job creation urgency of the situation.
+2.7 Current challenges: Pillar 2 Economic transformation, entrepreneurship, and job creation

+The National Treasury observed that "the combination of low growth and rising unemployment means that South Africa's economic trajectory is unsustainable"6.
+This statement does not only paint a bleak picture, but it also draws our attention to the urgency of the situation.
 Covid-19 has since made the economic situation even bleaker, by not only putting many of the economic interventions in disarray, but by also literally strangling the economy.
 Like blood gushing out of a stab wound, the bleeding economy is shedding jobs at an accelerated rate, as more businesses close because of falling revenues.
 Mindful that the youth are the first casualties in the event of an economic downturn, youth economic empowerment through implementing relevant programmes becomes essential.